DNACENSolutions/NetworkasCodeAIAssistant/README.md

 - Access to a Cisco Catalyst Center instance
 - Proper network connectivity to utilize and interact with Cisco Catalyst Center
 - Access to GitHub Copilot
-- A project folder in VS Code
+- A project folder open in VS Code

 ---